rtiangha/SiEd-Dana/README.md

 # SiEd-Dana - A Text Editor Optimized for the AlphaSmart Dana
 A fork of the original SiEd Palm OS text editor project, optimized for the AlphaSmart Dana's widescreen display.
-SiEd-Dana is based off of the 0.10-beta3 release of SiEd from April 27, 2005 by Benjamin Roe.
+SiEd-Dana is based off of the 0.10-beta3 release of [SiEd](https://github.com/rtiangha/SiEd) from April 27, 2005 by Benjamin Roe.

 ## What Is It?
 SiEd-Dana is a free and open-sourced simple text editor optimized for the AlphaSmart Dana based off of the original SiEd text editor for PalmOS devices by Benjamin Roe.
 Its purpose is to provide an easy way to create and edit large text documents without the limitations of the built-in Memopad program while taking advantage of the full 560x160 pixel display of the AlphaSmart Dana.
 The program is distributed under the GPL.

 ## Instructions
 To install SiEd-Dana, just download the latest PRC file and use your favourite Palm desktop sofware to copy the file over to your AlphaSmart Dana.
-If you want to hack around with the source or build your own PRC you'll need the PRC-Tools package and a copy of Palm OS 5 SDK R3 or R4, Palm Desktop SDK 5.4, and a copy of the AlphaSmart Dana SDK.
+If you want to hack around with the source or build your own PRC you'll need the PiLRC and PRC-Tools packages as well as copies of Palm OS 5 SDK R3 or R4, Palm Desktop SDK 5.4, and a copy of the AlphaSmart Dana SDK.

 Using SiEd-Dana is pretty self explanatory.
 All commands have a keyboard equivalent (listed in the menus).
 Documents auto-save on exiting the application.